NDIA Team

 Caitlin Kvammen (she/her)

 Caitlin joined the NDIA team in 2018.
 She started her work fighting social and environmental injustices in 2010 when she joined AmeriCorps NCCC.
-During this year, she completed humanity relief projects across the South, including fighting wildland fires.
-Since graduating from the program, Caitlin continued to work with nonprofits focusing on social issues while completing her degree in psychology and behavioral neuroscience at The Ohio State University.
+During that year, she completed humanity relief projects across the South, including fighting wildland fires.
+Since graduating from the program, Caitlin continued to work with nonprofits focusing on social issues while completing her degree in psychology and behavioral neuroscience at Ohio State University.
 Caitlin strives to utilize her management and nonprofit experience to continue her service by working to ensure all people have access to the jobs and knowledge provided by internet services.

 Amanda Madden (she/her)